Blue Eyed Mama | Family Recipes, Crafts & Homeschool Ideas

 • paint (paint brush and clean up supplies)

-• random wire (paper clips, metal christmas ornament hangers, thinner metal hanger)
+• random wire (paper clips, metal Christmas ornament hangers, thinner metal hanger)

 • stick (optional)

-How to Craft a Raven
+How to Make a Raven Craft – Step by Step

-• Start with your bag and masking tape
+• Start with your bag and masking tape.

 • Crumple the bag to create a plump center and wrap a piece of masking tape around the ends of the “belly”.
 This is where I might add some newspaper if I were to do it again.
 Mine turned out fine without it but it might be easier to work with.